 Continuous development of the club’s facilities has enabled Bury Cycle Speedway to stage some of the sport’s biggest events in recent years, including the 2001, 2006 and 2014 British Individual Finals as well as the 2003 World Individual Championships.
 In recent times the club has also staged the 2009 British Grand and Super Veterans’ (Over 50s and Over 60s) Championships, 2010 European Club Championships and part of the 2010 British Finals’ Weekend.

 Perhaps most importantly, Bury Cycle Speedway has always been well known for its recruitment and training of young riders.
 Cycle Speedway’s incorporation into British Cycling has only strengthened this policy, with the club achieving Go Ride status early in the new millennium, before receiving Clubmark accreditation in 2010.
 Our award winning coaching team, led by club coach John Burston, take regular sessions for riders at all levels.
-Training and recruitment takes place on Thursday (from 6pm), March to September, at our Goshen circuit.
+Training and recruitment takes place on Thursdays (from 6pm), March to September, at our Goshen circuit.
 Why not join us?